Claire Williams OBE

 Growing up in the sport, it is perhaps unsurprising that Claire would eventually enter the family business.
 Working in the Race Office during school holidays, Claire was a regular behind the scenes at Williams from an early age before joining the team full time in 2002 in the role of Communications Officer.
 She was promoted to the role of Head of Communications in 2010, and was duly responsible for all internal and external communications surrounding Williams Grand Prix Holdings PLC.

 After Williams floated on the Frankfurt Stock Exchange in March 2011, Claire took on the position of Head of Investor Relations to supplement her role in the communications team.

 On the 1st April 2012 Claire was appointed Director of Marketing and Communications, and took a place on the company board.
 In this role Claire has taken the lead on partner acquisitions, marketing and communications.

-In March 2013, Claire stepped up to the position of Deputy Team Principal for the Williams Martini Racing Team.
+In March 2013, Claire stepped up to the position of Deputy Team Principal for the ROKiT Williams Racing Team.
 In this role Claire works alongside Founder and Team Principal Sir Frank Williams to play a pivotal role in the day to day running and long term development of the race team.